 Bankruptcy stops wage garnishment.
-Union, New Jersey, attorney Andrew Wolfenson has almost 25 years of experience offering debt relief to clients in northern and central New Jersey from the law offices of Andrew M. Wolfenson, Esq., P.C., in Union and Cedar Knolls.
+Union, New Jersey, attorney Andrew Wolfenson has almost over 40 years combined experience offering debt relief to clients in northern and central New Jersey from the law offices of Andrew M. Wolfenson, Esq., P.C., in Union and Cedar Knolls.

 Elizabeth Debt Relief Attorney

 After creditors have obtained a judgment proving default on the debt and how much is owed, they have the opportunity to obtain a writ of garnishment in order to garnish your wages.
 At that point, this “writ” is given to your employer, who must then begin withholding wages as ordered.
 Under New Jersey law, as much as 25 percent of your disposable (net) earnings, or 10 percent of your gross paycheck, may be withheld; 50 percent if the debt is for child support.

 In this situation, a bankruptcy filing may be your best option.
 Filing for bankruptcy stops wage garnishment because it stays (stops) all legal proceedings, effectively nullifying the court order granting your creditor the right to garnish your wages.
 Many kinds of debt are dischargeable through Chapter 7 relief — but others, such as student loans and child support, are not.
 In contrast, a Chapter 13 bankruptcy filing offers the ability to reorganize your debt so that payments are more manageable.